 Thanks to a participant on our last Copywriting Workshop in London for this observation.
 We’d been talking about the importance of word association in copy, specifically avoiding words with negative connotations, and they pointed out that the word encyclopedia may have become devalued due to the prevalence of Wikipedia.
 This hadn’t occurred to me before but I’m positive they were right and it will affect the way I promote encyclopedias in the future.

 Talking of word association, I saw a reference to ‘solid, research-based approach’ in copy last week.
 If solid conjures up unfortunate images for you too then maybe it’s time to ban it from our copy.
 ‘Impressive’, or even ‘rigorous’ would both have worked as alternatives here.

-If this has got you thinking, why not join us on our next Copywriting Workshop, in London on 3 October?
+If this has got you thinking, why not join us on our next Copywriting Workshop?

 As Oliver Burkeman points out in this recent article in The Guardian, we all ‘trundle through life giving scripted responses’.
 Yet break away and say something different and everything changes.
 When someone on the street asks ‘can you spare 17 cents?’ they do better than if they say ‘can you spare any change?’
 This reminds me of supermarket Asda’s policy of charging seemingly random prices (£3.86 rather than £3.99) because it suggested that they really did set the best prices they could for their customers.
 Not seeing the predictable makes you sit up and pay attention again.

 The tip (and the challenge) is how to ring the changes in our copy whilst still ensuring that the message is instant for the reader.